Afreda323/learn-dev/README.md

 - blog post

+#### Portfolio Website

+Feel like a pro yet?
+If so, it's time to build yourself a portfolio website.
+When doing this, be sure to have at least the following pages:

+- About (Talk about yourself)
+- Work (Explain the projects you have previously done)
+- Contact (Social links and how to get a hold of you)

+##### Inspiration

+- Links

 #### Deploying your sites

 Having some HTML and CSS sitting on your computer/GitHub is cool and all, but it would be a lot better to actually have something live on the internet.
 Below is several tutorials for the different flavors of pushing your sites to a live server or CDN.